MicrosoftDocs/azure-docs/articles/virtual-desktop/virtual-desktop-app-hosting/security.md

 We don't currently recommend using a shared identity system in Azure Virtual Desktop.
 We recommend that you have separate Identity resources that you deploy in a separate Azure subscription.
 These resources include Active Directories, Azure AD, and VM workloads.
 Every user working for an individual organization will need additional infrastructure and associated maintenance costs, but this is currently the most feasible solution for security purposes.

-### Should I share a multi-session RDSH VM to reduce costs?
+### Should I share a multi-session Remote Desktop (RD) session host VM to reduce costs?

-RDSH saves costs by sharing hardware resources like CPU and memory among users.
+Multi-session RD session hosts save costs by sharing hardware resources like CPU and memory among users.
 This resource sharing lets you design for peak capacity, even if it’s unlikely all users will need maximum resources at the same time.
-For example, most workers let their devices idle for most of the day, which means they don't use most of their paid-for compute and memory resources for much of the time.

-In a shared multi-session environment, hardware resources are shared and allocated so that they consume most of the CPU and memory, reducing the gap between usage and costs.
+In a shared multi-session environment, hardware resources are shared and allocated so that they reduce the gap between usage and costs.

 In many cases, using multi-session is an acceptable way to reduce costs, but whether we recommend it depends on the trust level between users with simultaneous access to a shared multi-session instance.
 Typically, users that belong to the same organization have a sufficient and agreed-upon trust relationship.
 For example, a department or workgroup where people collaborate and can access each other’s personal information is an organization with a high trust level.